FaCsaba/ngtk/README.md

 - Agent
     - Platform agnostically renders the specified font, acts as an input method editor.

+## Attributions
+- [react-desinger](https://github.com/react-designer/react-designer): used for editing of svgs

 ## Planned features
 - [ ] An easy to use online editor